 Question: “We moved from Massachusetts to the Lotus development in West Boca in June 2020.
 Since we made our deposit in March 2019 the market value of our home is up 86%, due to constant price increases.

 I’m wondering if enough owners will now start selling their high-rise condo units that the values of these units will drop significantly.
-At the same time, will the prices of semi-attached condos, or low-rise units increase significantly?
+At the same time, will the prices of semi-attached condos or low-rise units increase significantly?
 I can see a number of owners moving to what they will now perceive as ‘safer’ housing.
-I can also see a number of snowbirds deciding to sell before prices drop, then renting for the season or buying a winter home in low-rise or garden-style units.” – Arthur Missan
+I can also see some snowbirds deciding to sell before prices drop, then renting for the season or buying a winter home in low-rise or garden-style units.” – Arthur Missan

 Question: In terms of safety, is it better to live on a high floor or a low floor?

 Answer: “In my personal opinion, there are risks in both cases,” Hallandale Beach attorney Larry Tolchinsky said.
 “Living on the ground floor can have flooding issues.
 Perhaps issues with crime.
 Higher floors take longer to escape from the building and they have wind issues.”

 Question: Is it going to be harder to find concrete repair firms now that everyone is thinking about these questions?

 Answer: “Perhaps, but my belief is the collapse was more complicated than just issues related to concrete repair,” Hallandale Beach attorney Larry Tolchinsky said.
 “Certainly, the cost of having a firm perform these repairs will skyrocket.
 This is based on the level of data and certifications that will likely be needed to be provided to boards and governmental agencies to perform this work.
 Also, the high demand for building materials.
 Also, a lack of skilled workers given the tight labor market will make it harder to find concrete repair firms.”